krtmlry/product_sales_2019/README.md

-# Product sales data set ETL pipeline
+# Product sales data set ETL process

 ## About the project